Luiserebii/Maximum-Solidity-Environment/README.md

 };
 ```

-#### CI/CD Cloud Tools: CircleCI, Codecov, LGTM
+### CI/CD Cloud Tools: CircleCI, Codecov, LGTM

-##### CircleCI
+#### CircleCI

 * CircleCI is pretty easy to set up.
-First, make an account on the CircleCI webpage.
+First, make an account on the CircleCI webpage. [https://circleci.com/signup/](https://circleci.com/signup/)
-* Next, add a .circleci folder at the root of the directory
+* Next, add a `.circleci` folder at the root of the directory:
   * `mkdir .circleci`
-* And, add the following YAML file as config.yml:
+* Move to this new directory and add the following YAML file as `config.yml` to it:

+**config.yml**
 ```yaml
 # Recommended documentation on CircleCI and node applications: https://circleci.com/docs/2.0/language-javascript/